gbetibienvenu/alx-low_level_programming/0x09-static_libraries/README.md

-This is our low level programming project .Library project
+This is low level programming file for library project